rykener/rykener.net/all_collections/_posts/2020-04-14-wittgenstein.md

 >
 > Philosophical Investigations, Wittgenstein, 1953, p.
 31

 Wittgenstein suggests to look instead of to think, and to describe instead of to explain.
-Thinking is an abstract process subject to the mind’s corrupted point of view, while looking is more practical and avoids this bias.
-Wittgenstein argued that things which could be thought to be connected by one essential common feature may in fact be connected by a series of overlapping similarities, where no one feature is common to all of the things.
-He coined this concept family resemblance.
+Thinking is an abstract process subject to the mind’s corrupted point of view, while looking is practical and avoids this bias.
+Wittgenstein argued that things, which could be thought to be connected by one essential common feature, may in fact be connected by a series of overlapping similarities, where no one feature is common to all of the things.
+He coined this concept **family resemblance**.

-I can think of no better expression to characterize these similarities than “family resemblances”;… And I shall say: ‘games’ form a family.
+> I can think of no better expression to characterize these similarities than “family resemblances”;… And I shall say: ‘games’ form a family.

-Philosophical Investigations, Wittgenstein, 1953, p.
+> Philosophical Investigations, Wittgenstein, 1953, p.
 32

 Wittgenstein didn’t think that words corresponded to things.
 The function and the meaning of a word were determined by its use.
 Definition is not something prior to the use of a word that fixes its meaning and determines how it will be used, but rather a descriptive tool that reflects the various ways a word is used: